linode/docs/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/index.md

     This will save both the private and public keys to your home directory; they can be viewed with `cat privatekey` and `cat publickey` respectively.

-1. Create the file `/etc/wireguard/wg0.conf` and add the following contents.
+1. Create the file `/etc/wireguard/wg0.conf` and add the contents indicated below.
 You'll need to enter your server's private key in the `PrivateKey` field, and its IP addresses in the `Address` field.

     {{< file "/etc/wireguard/wg0.conf" conf >}}
 [Interface]